cdisc-org/DataExchange-DatasetJson/doc/compressed-dataset-json1-1.md

 DSJC applies standard zLib compression to the entire Dataset-NDJSON content:

-1. **Compression Algorithm**: zLib (DEFLATE)
+1. **Compression algorithm**: zLib (DEFLATE)
-2. **Compression Level**: Implementers may choose an appropriate compression level, with 9 (maximum compression) recommended for storage-optimized scenarios and lower levels for performance-sensitive applications
+2. **Compression level**: Implementers may choose an appropriate compression level, with 9 (maximum compression) recommended for storage-optimized scenarios and lower levels for performance-sensitive applications
-3. **Window Size**: 15 bits (32 KB window) is recommended
+3. **Window size**: 15 bits (32 KB window) is recommended
 4. **Strategy**: Default compression strategy is recommended

 ## <a id="fileformat"></a>File Format